 To assist us in carrying out our business activities, from time to time we may need to disclose your information to third parties, including:

-- our contractors, suppliers and authorised representatives who help us in providing products and services and to administer and manage our business;
+- our contractors, suppliers, and authorized representatives who help us in providing products and services and administer and manage our business;

 - our associated companies in the group;